Skip to main content

 Positioning

-In one sentence, Topic is an in-process publish-subscribe path with relatively low semantic burden and multiple consumption forms.
-It is best at letting modules exchange data without exposing too much of each other's lifecycle.
-It is not trying to solve every message-system problem at once.
+Topic is an in-process publish-subscribe path with low overhead and multiple consumption forms, used to let modules exchange data without exposing too much of each other's lifecycle.